 while xchar becomes wchar_t

 .General purpose user code should not be affected on how the library is compiled in respect to character width.
-Especially all ALib Module compile and run independent from the compiler symbols introduced in the previous section.
-Furthermore, module ALib Strings (which of-course heavily relies on this module) provides various features to keep a users code clean and transparent in respect to the character selection.
+Especially all ALib Module compile and run independent of the compiler symbols introduced in the previous section.
+Furthermore, module ALib Strings (which of course heavily relies on this module) provides various features to keep a users code clean and transparent in respect to the character selection.

 However, still in some situations, different code may be selected dependent on the library compilation settings.
 For this, a few corresponding symbols are provided: